NeikiDev/DocsNeikiDev/docs/guides/run-full-scan-with-kaspersky-free.md

 * Go to the second tab `Security` and click on `Settings icon` on the right side
 * Scroll down to `Advanced protection`
 * It might have a different name in your language.
 (For example: `Data provision agreement`)
+* It might also be called `Cloud Protection` or `Kaspersky Security Network` in your language.
 * Make sure both `Kaspersky Security Network` is **enabled** (ON)

 ![Settings](https://cdn.neiki.dev/docs-cdn/kaspersky-ksn-01.png)